UnknownMonk/caremetxMongoDbTool/README.md

 ## How to use?

+<mark>First!</mark>
-==First:== In the terminal run the command {npm run convert} This will create a data.json file from the CSV given to complete this project.
+In the terminal run the command {npm run convert} This will create a data.json file from the CSV given to complete this project.

-==Second:== run the command {npm run load} this will load the json file in the database and create the collections and schedule the emails.
+<mark>Second</mark> run the command {npm run load} this will load the json file in the database and create the collections and schedule the emails.

 ==If you want to clear the database run the command {npm run delete}.==